-National and provincial governments may use any of the official languages for the purposes of government, taking into account usage, practicality, expense, regional circumstances and the needs and preferences of the population.
-At least two official languages must be used.
+National and provincial governments may use any two or more official languages for the purposes of government, taking into account usage, practicality, expense, regional circumstances and the needs and preferences of the population.
 The Constitution states that all official languages should enjoy parity of esteem and be treated equitably.

-National departments tend to use multilingual documents for communication with the public (information brochures, annual reports, letters and to a lesser extent government notices and bills).
+National departments tend to produce multilingual documents for communication j with the public (information brochures, annual reports, letters, and to a lesser extent, government notices and bills).
 For internal communication purposes, documents are mainly created in English.
 Internal newsletters are often produced in more than one language.